When purchasing any type of homebrew supplies, it is important to purchase quality products that are well made from quality materials.

-If you’re new to the homebrew world and aren’t too sure of exactly what to purchase, you are definitely are not alone.
+If you’re new to the homebrewing world and aren’t too sure of what brewers and tools to shop for, you are definitely are not alone.

-To help you out, I’ve assembled a list of a few of the best fermenters out there.
-I’ve decided to include at least one of each type of fermenter so that way no matter your budget, you’ll be able to find something that will get the job done right.
+To help you out in making a decision, I’ve assembled a list of a few of the best fermenters out there.
+I’ve decided to include at least one of each type of fermenter so that way, no matter your budget, you’ll be able to find something that will get the job done right.

-Here are our Top Picks as of May 2018
+Here are our Top Beer Fermenters as of July 2018

-The SS BrewTech Brew Bucket is one of the best fermenters on the market.
-It looks professional and, like Blichmann’s Fermenator, it is also a conical fermenter.
+The SS BrewTech Brew Bucket is one of the best fermenters in production in the market.
+It looks professional and, like Blichmann’s Fermenator, it also has a conical shaped design, making it a very fast fermenter.

-This allows for sediment to settle within the bottom cone and makes it much easier to transfer clean beer.
+This allows for sediment to settle within the bottom cone and makes it much easier to transfer clean lager.
 Once you go conical, you never go back.

-The entirety of its body and components are made of food grade stainless steel.
+The entirety of its body and components are made of food grade stainless steel, which is good for the storage of alcohol.

 This includes the sealable lid which also has a hole for a blow off valve and/or tubing.
-It also has stainless steel retractable handles that can be used to move the fermenter when it is full.
+It also has stainless steel retractable handles that can be used to move the fermenter when it is full of liquid.

 – or –

-The FastFerment is an amazing option for anyone looking to brew small batches of beer.
-Since the FastFerment is just one size, it makes it a very simple and easy purchase that does not require any thinking when it comes to picking out a size.
+The FastFerment is an amazing option for anyone looking to easily brew small batches of beer.
+Since this product is just one size, it makes it a very clear and easy purchase for any customer, that does not require any thinking when it comes to picking out a size.

-The FastFerment also takes care of every single stage of fermentation in just this one easy-to-use unit.
-That means no transferring, no siphons, no secondary sanitization, etc.
+The product also takes care of every single stage of fermentation in just this one easy-to-use unit, making it a very fast fermenter.
+That means no transferring, no siphons, no secondary sanitization, no extra accessories kits, etc.

 I told you it was easy!
-The FastFerment has a nifty detachable collection ball that collects the yeast and debris, which completely eliminates the transfer to a second vessel.
+This product has a nifty detachable collection ball that collects the yeast and debris, which completely eliminates the transfer to a second vessel and gives easy access for cleaning.

-If you’re on a budget and can’t quite swing the stainless steel conical fermenter, this is a great option for an all in one.
+If you’re on a budget and can’t quite swing the stainless steel conical fermenter, this is a great option for an all in one service.

 – or –